 Depression and dementia

-Depression is very common among people with dementia.
-Depressive symptoms have been estimated to occur in approximately 20-30% of people with dementia.
-People in long-term residential care appear to be particularly at risk of depression.
+Depression is very common in people living with dementia.
+An estimated 20 to 30 per cent of people living with dementia experience depressive symptoms.
+People in long-term residential care are particularly at risk.

-Other factors that may be contributing to a person’s depression may be:
+Other factors that may contribute to someone’s depression include:

 Signs of depression